 Jerome Ianmark Calayag has been announced as the winner of the UK & North Europe regional final of S.Pellegrino Young Chef 2020.
 Taking place in London on the 12th November, the competition saw fifteen of the best young chefs from the UK, Sweden, Ireland, Norway, Denmark and the Netherlands compete in the live cook off in front of an esteemed panel of judges.
-Jerome’s win willnow see him joining the finalists of the other 11 Regions of the competition to compete at the Grand Finale that will take place in Milan in May, 2020.
+Jerome’s win will now see him joining the finalists of the other 11 Regions of the competition to compete at the Grand Finale that will take place in Milan in October, 2021.

 Of the win, he said: “I am very excited to represent the UK & North Europe in Milan next year at the global final of the S.Pellegrino Young Chef Competition.
 I’ve spent a lot of time preparing for this evening and I’m grateful for all the support I have received.
 I’m looking forward to seeing where this competition will take me next.”